Novak Djokovic has Covid-19 vaccination 'exemption' to play at Australian Open

 Djokovic had never revealed whether he is vaccinated against Covid-19, but has criticised mandates ruling that players must be double-jabbed.

-"I've spent fantastic quality time with my loved ones over the break and today I'm heading Down Under with an exemption permission," he said in an Instagram post on Tuesday.
+"I've spent fantastic quality time with my loved ones over the break and today I'm heading Down Under with an exemption permission," he said on social media on Tuesday.

 Happy New Year!
 Wishing you all health, love & joy in every moment & may you feel love & respect towards all beings on this wonderful planet.— Novak Djokovic (@DjokerNole) January 4, 2022